Skip to main content

 • Authors alternate between using middle initials and/or shortened versions of their first names.

-• You publish under multiple names e.g. female authors marry and switch to publishing under their married name or hyphenated name
+• You publish under multiple names e.g. an author marries and switches to publishing under their married name or a hyphenated name.

 • Your papers are difficult to identify from those by authors with a similar name in citation databases.